hyperledger/web3j/docs/source/smart_contracts.rst

   request.

 *--abi*
-  Outputs a Solidity application binary interface (ABI) file which details all of the publicly accessible contract methods and their associated parameters.
+  Outputs a Solidity :doc:`abi` (ABI) file which details all of the publicly accessible contract methods and their associated parameters.
 These details along with the contract address are crucial for interacting with smart contracts.
 The ABI file is also used for the generation of :ref:`smart-contract-wrappers`.